86 separate references and commentary follow this brief discussion.

 By avoiding giving actual pain scores (the usual VAS method which you’ll be so familiar with) and using an exaggerated chart to make completely insignificant results look large, they claim that the treatment group had significantly less pain.

 However they also state “Group differences (between placebo and treatment groups) were nonsignificant”.
 Indeed they were nonsignificant, as pain levels in the placebo group dropped by 0.1 and pain levels in the treatment group dropped 0.9.
-This is not even a difference of a single point and could be easily explained by random/flawed subjective assessment.
+This is not even a difference of a single point and could be easily explained by random/flawed subjective assessment, or more likely, the normal ebb and flow of the pain experience.

 They cheekily omitted the 9 complete failures from these results, in order to get even a measly <0.8 points of difference in scoring!
 It’s highly likely that 100% of the group experienced less than even 10% pain reduction.